Attentat 1942

+Attentat 1942 is a Czech point-and-click adventure game developed by Charles University and the Czech Academy of Sciences.
+Based on true events, players investigate the protagonist's family history and learn the truth about various events that took place Nazi-occupied Czech lands during World War II.
+The game received positive reviews upon its release and won multiple accolades, including Czech Game of the Year from the Czech Game of the Year Awards.
+A sequel, Svoboda 1945: Liberation, was released in 2021.

+Premise

-Attentat 1942 is a Czech point-and-click adventure game, in which players take the role of Jindřich Jelínek's grandchild.
-Jelínek was arrested by the Gestapo shortly after the assassination of Reinhard Heydrich, ruler of the Nazi-occupied Czech lands and the leading architect of The Holocaust.
-The objective of the game is to establish what role he played in the attack, as well as the reason for his arrest.
-Throughout the investigation, players interview eyewitnesses, discover the family's back story and learn more about life in the Protectorate of Bohemia and Moravia.
+During World War II, Jindřich Jelínek was arrested by the Gestapo shortly after the assassination of Reinhard Heydrich, ruler of the Nazi-occupied Czech lands and the leading architect of the Holocaust.
+Players take on the role of a grandchild of Jelínek, and seek to uncover what role he played in the assassination, as well as the reason for his arrest.
+Throughout the investigation, players interview eyewitnesses, discover the family's backstory, and learn more about life in the Protectorate of Bohemia and Moravia.

 Development

 The game was developed by Charles University and the Czech Academy of Sciences.
 It is the first game in the Czechoslovakia 38-89 project, which covers different events from contemporary history.
 Attentat 1942 is a significantly enhanced version of the game "Československo 38-89: Atentát", which was released in Czech in 2015, adapted and changed for an international audience.
 Revenues from the game are to be invested into the continuing research and science in their field.
 The core development team is composed of the lead game designer, Vít Šisler (from the Faculty of Arts), the lead programmer, Jakub Gemrot (from the Faculty of Mathematics and Physics), art director Richard Alexander, and students from Charles University and historians from the Institute of Contemporary History of the Czech Academy of Sciences.
 The illustrations were created by Peter Novák (Ticho 762), and the music was composed by the band DVA, which also created soundtracks for the games Botanicula and Chuchel.
 The game was released for Windows and Mac on Steam on October 31, 2017.
 Subsequent Linux version was made available in Spring 2020 as well as mobile/tablet versions in summer that year.
 The game is available in Czech, with English, Russian, and German subtitles.